transkatgirl/kat-s-bookshelf/README.md

 \* = The bookshelf only contains introductory material about the subject.

-The following acedemic subjects are not yet included in the bookshelf, but will be included in a future release:
+The following academic subjects are not yet included in the bookshelf, but will be included in a future release:

 - Business
 - Religious Studies
 - US History
 - US Government
+- Astronomy
+- Earth Sciences
+- Applied Sciences

 ### Included Self-Help Books